CARRIER-project/verticox/java/verticox/README.md

 Sums the values based on the relevant individuals.
 Expected input:

-- Predictor to be summed
+- Predictor: the predicator to be summed
-- AttributeRequirement indicating the relevant time period
+- Requirements: list of attributeRequirement indicating the relevant individuals

-### Handling a Hybird split in the data

-To handle a Hybrid split in your data include an attributecolumn in all relevant datasets named "locallyPresent" with " bool" as it's type.
-Locally available data should have the value "TRUE".
-Missing records are then inserted as a row that has the value "FALSE" for this attribute.
-This should be handled in a preprocessing step.

-Important to note; datasets still need to have the same ordering for their records.
-It is assumed that recordlinkage is handled in a preprocessing step as well.

-This functionality is only available in the java implementation.

-#### SOAPUI example project
+### SOAPUI example project

 A SOAPUI example project is also present in this repository.
-Do be aware that the method "setValues" does not work straightforwardly as it requires also using the correct keys for the various encryptions.
-This isn't easily doable in SOAPUI.
-However, it serves as an example for the various requests